danielhoherd/ansible-playground/comparisons/README.md

 # Overview

-Test whether disks that have the same content but in different order match.
+Test whether lists that have the same content but in different order match.

 # Demo